Ry-Song/USTC_lab/content/en/authors/RuiyuanSong/_index.md

 - Ph.D.
 Students
 ---

 Hello!
 This is Ruiyuan Song.
-I am a Ph.D. student at the School of Cyberspace Science and Technology, University of Science and Technology of China (USTC), Hefei, China.
+I am a Ph.D. student at the School of Cyber Science and Technology, University of Science and Technology of China (USTC), Hefei, China.
 I am fortunate to be advised by [Prof. Yan Chen](https://chenyanustc.github.io/) and Prof. Qibin Sun.
 My research interest lies in multimodal machine learning, unsupervised learning and wireless sensing.